Manvi-Chaudhary/Manvi-Chaudhary/README.md

 - 👋 Hi, I’m @Manvi-Chaudhary

-- 👀 I’m interested in web designing and machine learning.
+- 🌱 I’m a Flutter App developer and Web Developer.
-- 🌱 I’m currently learning web designing and programming languages.
+- I can create websites using React or Pure HTML,CSS and javascripts.
-- 💞️ I’m looking to collaborate on web designing.
+- C++ is my fav language for DSA.

 <!---